 To simultaneously maximize both education and quality patient care there must be a proper balance between supervision and autonomy in resident education.

 As you gain competence in our Learner-Manager-Teacher Model, you will progress from a high degree of supervision to an increasing amount of autonomy.
 In addition, you will develop a partnership with your colleagues and faculty, an increased awareness of safety and quality, and the skills necessary to become a life-long learner.

 - build a solid foundation of clinical skills

 - become competent to manage common medical problems, stabilize critical patients, and know when to call for help.

-As a brand new physician-in-training, you will benefit from a high degree of supervision as you learn basic skills.
+As an early physician-in-training, you will benefit from a high degree of supervision as you learn basic skills.

 Learners have two layers of supervision: their Teaching resident and their Attending physician.
-This provides the back-up needed to provide safe, high quality care to patients, while also guiding you to identify learning needs that are in the Johari Window (i.e. what you don’t know you don’t know).
+This provides the back-up needed to provide safe, high quality care to patients, while also guiding you to identify your learning needs.

 Manager Stage (PGY2)

 - make independent decisions on all aspects of patient care, from initial evaluation to discharge summary